JAtoms/JAtoms/README.md

 <h2 align="left">I'm Joshua, a software developer with over 5 years of working experience.</h2> <br>
 Building highly performant applications and interfaces are my thing. <br>
-In play badminton in my free time, and I love Raggae and clasical music 😊 <br>
+I play badminton in my free time, and I love Raggae and clasical music 😊 <br>

 - 🔭 I’m currently applying Machine Learning techniques in developing models for Optical Acostics.
 Basically, my model will be able to detect disturbances in optical fibre, thereby providing security to underground optical fiber networks.